hschneider/neutralino-curl/README.md

 ## Include in your own Project

-nuetralino-curl is not a classic WebSocket-bound extension.
+neutralino-curl is not a classic WebSocket-bound extension.
 It only consists of the CURL binary for your platform and a JS lib, both reside in your resources-folder.

 ### Setup on all Platforms